 Although you can walk on an attic joist, only do so if it’s necessary.
 Walking on your attic joist puts you at risk of falling.
 Your weight could also cause the joist to bow and crack the drywall below.
 If necessary, bring a piece of plywood that is at least “¼” thick to lay across the attic joists to provide a wider and more stable platform on which to walk.
 This will also allow you to distribute your weight more evenly and safely.

 Does a finished attic add value?

 Yes, a finished attic can add value to your home, provided renovations are completed in accordance with your local building codes.
-Many homeowners have renovated their attic to add extra bedrooms or a common area to their home.
+Many homeowners have renovated their attics to add extra bedrooms or a common area to their homes.
 The additional space can make your home more desirable to prospective buyers.
 Since the average attic occupies the most square footage in most homes, finishing it off can add considerable living area to your house.